surma/surma.dev/content/postits/arm64.md

 $ as -o main.o main.s
 ```

-in the next step we need to link our object file into the final machine code using `ld`.
-By default, `ld` is configured to create an executable conforming to certain operating system defaults.
-We don't want any of that, so we have to write our own linker script.
-Linker scripts are very weird in my opinion, and I haven't fully understood them, despite finding the [documentation][linker scripts].
+In the next step we need to link our object file into the final machine code using `ld`.
+By default, `ld` is configured to create an executable as the operating system it has been told to target expects.
+Since we don't have an operating system, we need to ignore those defaults and provide our own through a so-called inker script.
+Linker scripts are very weird in my opinion, and I haven't fully understood them still, despite finding the [documentation][linker scripts].

-The following linker script will adjust our machine code that it has the assumption baked in that it will be loaded at `0x4010_0000`, so 1MiB after the ominous DTB.
-It also defines the `stack_top` symbol to point 4KiB afer our code ended, which means we have 4KiB of stack space.
+The following linker script will adjust our machine code, so that it expects to be loaded at `0x4010_0000`, which I chose to be 1MiB after the ominous DTB.
+It also defines the `stack_top` symbol to point to an adress 4KiB after our code, which means we have 4KiB of stack space.
 We won't be using the stack, but it's always good to set it up so that something as basic as a function call works correctly.

 ```
 /* linker.ld */
 SECTIONS {
 	. = 0x40100000;
 	.text : { *(.text) }
 	. = ALIGN(8);
 	. = . + 0x1000;
 	stack_top = .;
 }
 ```